Bethnal Green trio: Background

 On 17 February 2015, Abase, Begum, and Sultana flew via Turkish Airlines from Gatwick Airport in West Sussex, England, to Istanbul, Turkey.
 Their families went to Turkey in March to investigate their disappearance, deeming the police investigation inadequate.

 Their disappearance has been attributed to Aqsa Mahmood, a woman from Glasgow who joined ISIL in 2013.
 There were electronic communications between the girls and Mahmood.
 Mahmood faces criminal charges if she returns.
-Mahmood denies the allegations.
+Mahmood denied the allegations and, as of February 2019, she is believed to have died in the war zone.

+Shortly after her departure, Shamima Begum's sister expressed hope that she and her school friends had travelled to IS territory only to bring back their friend Sharmeena Begum (no relation), who had travelled there in 2014.
+Sharmeena’s father had warned the school and the police to watch his daughter’s friends after she ran away to Syria.
+Shamima Begum later said Sharmeena had convinced her to come to Syria and depicted IS territory as a paradise.

 In March 2015, footage was circulated of Abase Hussen, father of Amira Abase, at a 2012 rally led by Islamist preacher Anjem Choudary against the film Innocence of Muslims.
 The Metropolitan Police examined the footage but said that it was unlikely that offences had been committed.
 Hussen said in April that he felt ashamed of his involvement in the rally, as he did not know who had organised it.

-The girls stole family jewellery to pay for their flights.
 Begum married Dutch Islamic convert and IS jihadi fighter Yago Riedijk just days after arriving in Raqqa.
 They had three children who died from malnutrition and disease.
+Kadiza was married twice and died in an airstrike with her second husband.
+Amira Abase is believed to have been killed also.

 At a 2015 Home Affairs Select Committee, then Metropolitan Police Commissioner Bernard Hogan-Howe stated that they would not face criminal charges if they returned to the United Kingdom.